OpenData-tu/documentation/05-Data-Import-Framework.md

   - using its Cloud Task feature to build the system as micro service
   - capabilities for scheduling the jobs in data processing pipeline
   - familiarity of project members

-`//this isn't a comparison.
-The characteristincs of the other frameworks must be discussed and actually compared based on some criteria`.

 ### Spring Batch Features
 1. Reusable architecture framework